trpc/trpc/www/docs/client/links/httpSubscriptionLink.md

 ## Compatibility (React Native) {#compatibility-react-native}

-The `httpSubscriptionLink` makes use of the `EventSource` API, Streams API, and `AsyncIterator`s, these are not natively supported by React Native and will have to be polyfilled.
+The `httpSubscriptionLink` makes use of the `EventSource` API, Streams API, and `AsyncIterator`s, these are not natively supported by React Native and will have to be ponyfilled.

-To polyfill `EventSource` we recommend to use a polyfill that utilizes the networking library exposed by React Native, over using a polyfill that using the `XMLHttpRequest` API.
+To ponyfill `EventSource` we recommend to use a polyfill that utilizes the networking library exposed by React Native, over using a polyfill that using the `XMLHttpRequest` API.
 Libraries that polyfill `EventSource` using `XMLHttpRequest` fail to reconnect after the app has been in the background.
 Consider using the [rn-eventsource-reborn](https://www.npmjs.com/package/rn-eventsource-reborn) package.

-The Streams API can be polyfilled using the [web-streams-polyfill](https://www.npmjs.com/package/web-streams-polyfill) package.
+The Streams API can be ponyfilled using the [web-streams-polyfill](https://www.npmjs.com/package/web-streams-polyfill) package.

 `AsyncIterator`s can be polyfilled using the [@azure/core-asynciterator-polyfill](https://www.npmjs.com/package/@azure/core-asynciterator-polyfill) package.